Bertelsmann Value Added (BVA)

 Supply Chain Management (SCM)

-Supply Chain Management (SCM) is a strategic approach which uses integrated logistics chains to establish, implement and optimize the organization of all logistics processes from companies to end customers.
+Supply Chain Management (SCM) is a strategic approach that uses integrated logistics chains to establish, implement and optimize the organization of all logistics processes from companies to end customers.

 Syndicated Credit Facility